-Transcripts of prior collegiate work are evaluated by the Office of Advising and Registration.
+Transcripts of prior collegiate work are evaluated by the Registrar's Office.
 In general, only courses for which a grade of C (or its equivalent) or better earned will be considered for transfer credit.
 The Bloomfield College GPA is based solely on courses taken at this institution, while credits are transferable the GPA is not.
 Remedial course credits and English as a Second Language credits will not be transferable.